anshtiwarii/Data-science-on-Grindr-/README.md

-# Unstructured Data Analysis on Grindr
+# Unstructured Data Analysis on Grindr App
 Grindr is the world's largest location-based social networking app for gay, bi, trans, and queer people.